Six-year-old boy wears great-uncle’s medals at D-Day service

 “George says his great-uncle is his war hero.
 He knows all about D-Day and calls him his war hero.”

-George’s proud parents Jo, 46, and Adam Sayer, 49, from Chipping Ongar in Essex, looked on as he held hands with veteran Jack Quinn, 95.
+George’s proud parents Jo, 46, and Adam Sayer, 49, from Chipping Ongar in Essex, looked on as he held hands with veteran John Quinn, 95, also known as Jack.

 Mr Quinn, a former Royal Marine from Lincolnshire, was awarded the Croix de Guerre with silver star and has a mention in despatches for his wartime service.